Reality-Based, Conscious Safe Sex Guide

 - What would feel safe for you to do with me that wouldn’t put me at risk?

 - What behaviors or stuff do you enjoy and like to do that don’t also make you worry about STI risk?

 - I want you to know that I like this part of my body being touched, what parts do you especially like or dislike?

 - Have you washed your hands since you touched that other person’s genitals?

 Sometimes disclosing your own personal history can help break the ice and give the other person or people the chance to disclose.

 Some things that folks do with each other have a greater risk of transmitting diseases or causing a pregnancy.
 It is good to think about the things you like to do and if they are higher or lower risk activities.
 There are ways to make any activity a lower risk activity.

-Here are my top 10 tips for people at a party where they will have sex.
-(OK top 12)
+Here are a dozen important tips for people at a party where they will have sex.

 1. The skin of the mouth and genitals are high risk areas to touch another person’s mouth/genital skin.
 The rest of the skin is a very good barrier against STD’s.

 2. The more area covered by latex or polyurethane the less risk.